LotsOfPixelsStudios/.github/profile/README.md

 Our organisation is a service provider for Minecraft addon development, providing services from development, level design to 3d-art as well as software supporting supporting other organisations that work in the same field.

-Our main project is called TranClate, which is an sdk supporting you with developing, organizing your resources and packaging (for Auger).
+Our main project is called Monstera, which is an sdk supporting you with developing, organizing your resources and packaging (for Auger).

-With TranClate you can:
+With Monstera you can:
 - Develop Minecraft addons (without JSON syntax issues)
 - Writing the code needed for an entity in only one file, making it a lot clearer
 - Organize and structure your resources as you want (for example every resource for an entity in ONE directory)